IakovZelenkov/nft-preview-card-component-main/README.md

 ## Acknowledgments

-Grizhlie Codes`s tutorial video was a great help (link in links section)
+Grizhlie Codes`s tutorial video was a great help (link in Useful resources section)